Interfacing with Verilog

 );

 As you can see it still has a single output__ which is both inconvenient if you can't change the signature, and annoying since you need to know how Spade packs structs in order to generate the correct signals.
 Spade currently does not even define the packing of the structs, so we need to do something about this.
-The solution is to use mutable wires to generate Verilog ouputs
+The solution is to use mutable wires to generate Verilog outputs

 Changing our module to